significa/fly-pg-dump-to-s3/README.md

 ## Will this work outside fly?

 Yes, everything that is part of the backup worker (docker image) will work outside Fly.
-The script `./trigger-backup.sh` and the GitHub workflow is obviously targetted to fly apps.
+The script `./trigger-backup.sh` and the GitHub workflow is obviously targeted to fly apps.

 ## Migrating to v3 (Fly machines - apps v2)